 Keeping in mind the positions of the financial data on the interest coverage ratio formula, we can infer the following two main reasons:

 The company might have decreasing earnings relative to the interest expenses.
 This usually happens because new competitors have appeared, company products are no longer in demand, or strategy marketing is no longer effective.

-The company might have got loans to acquire assets, but these assets are not providing the return expected.
+The company might have got loans to acquire assets, but these assets are not providing the expected return.
 An example of this situation happens when a company diversifies its business model into areas of no expertise.
-Higher interest payments but the same earnings as before taking out the loan will mean lower coverage ratio.
+Higher interest payments but the same earnings as before taking out the loan will mean a lower coverage ratio.

 How to use debt ratios for comparing companies?